civiform/docs/docs/contributor-guide/developer-guide/troubleshooting.md

 ### Test `app.SecurityBrowserTest.basicOidcLogin` or Test `app.SecurityBrowserTest.mergeLogins` failed
 The error message says expecting `"username@example.com"` to be contained in the html content.
 This is likely you have a stale `oidc-provider` docker image.
 Simply run `docker pull public.ecr.aws/t1q6b4h2/oidc-provider:latest` to get the latest image and try again.

+## Database

+### ""PSQLException: FATAL: sorry, too many clients already""" (unit tests)
+Unit tests run against a single Postgres instance.
+The maximum number of concurrent Postgres connections is configured via the `fixedConnectionPool` Play configuration variable.
+If a unit test makes use of `play.inject.guice.GuiceApplicationBuilder` or `play.test.Helpers.fakeApplication`, a new Postgres connection will be created as part of applying database evolutions.
+If no call is made to `play.test.Helpers.stop` after the test completes, the Postgres connection will be leaked and potentially cause unrelated tests to fail with the above error.

 ## Running locally

 ### OpenJDK acting weird on M1 Mac